 Malin explains that when hiring for CEO roles, she would receive many applications and it was important for her as a recruitment consultant to properly screen these candidates.
 According to Malin, it’s crucial to be as clear as possible about each step in the hiring process and communicate the importance of each step to candidates.

 “For one CEO role a couple of years ago, I received almost 100 applications and I was getting many calls from candidates.
 I learned to be clear in communicating that at this stage, I won’t be taking phone calls.
 If they have quick questions, I asked them to write me an email,” she summarizes.
 “Then I explained the purpose of the video interview.”
 Malin adds that she also did candidate assessments in addition to the video interviews, and ended up just meeting eight candidates in the final interviews.

-Here at RecRight, we also used pre-recorded video interviews when hiring our new CEO.
+Read more: Discover how we used pre-recorded video interviews to hire our new CEO.

 Use live interviews as an alternative to in-person interviews

 Another way to incorporate video interviews into your hiring process is by replacing your face-to-face interviews with remote meetings.
 When hiring remotely, you have to replicate the traditional meeting room with a digital environment like Google Hangouts, Skype, Zoom, and our platform RecRight, which allows you to record the interview and analyze it later.